-Council Members shall not engage in negative commentary regarding fellow Council Members, staff or members of the public during Council Communications.

-- 17. CONSENT CALENDAR.
-City Council will act on the Consent Calendar following Appointments and prior to Public Hearings.
-The agenda shall have routine matters grouped together for action before regular business items, listed under the heading of "Consent Calendar."
-The agenda will contain a concise recommendation for each of these items in summary form.
-City Council may act on all Consent Calendar items on the agenda with one motion, provided the Presiding Officer first advises the audience that City Council will act upon Consent Calendar items by one motion unless any Council Member requests that City Council pulls one or more items from the Consent Calendar for further discussion and/or clarification.
-In that event, the Presiding Officer asks City Council to vote on the remainder of the Consent Calendar and City Council considers each item pulled from the Consent Calendar for individual consideration following Regular Business. - 18.
-PUBLIC HEARINGS.
-In the event the City Attorney or staff requests continuation of a noticed public hearing item, City Council will continue the item to a date certain, regularly scheduled meeting.
+Council Members shall not engage in negative commentary regarding fellow Council Members, staff or members of the public during Council Communications each of these items in summary form.
+City Council may act on all Consent Calendar items on the agenda by one motion, provided the Presiding Officer first advises the audience that City Council will act upon Consent Calendar items by one motion unless any Council Member pulls one or more items from the Consent Calendar for further discussion and/or clarification.
+In that event, the Presiding Officer asks City Council to vote on the remainder of the Consent Calendar and City Council considers each item pulled from the Consent Calendar for individual consideration following Regular Business.